jfnavarro/st_pipeline/docs/usage.md

                         having a barcode composed of multiple sequences in the reador when the barcode needs to be trimmed out.
                         Trimmng sequences can be given several times.
-  --htseq-mode [STRING]
+  --demultiplexing-chunk-size [INT]
+                        Chunk size for parallel processing (number of reads assigned to each thread) (default: 10000) --htseq-mode [STRING]
                         Mode of annotation when using htseq-count.
 Modes = {union, intersection-nonempty(default), intersection-